athkalia/Just-Another-Android-App/README.md

 * A module with custom lint rules and tests for them

 ##### Testing:
+* Added support for Spoon.
+See https://github.com/square/spoon for more details.
+Also added the gradle plugin for spoon.
+One can run the tests with 'gradlew spoon' and then open up the generated reports in 'build/spoon' directory.
 * Test coverage running in Teamcity CI server
 * Espresso tests with and without mock web server
 * Mock web server tests that loads responses from json files